micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-16-rashi_en.md

 ### passuk 21
 <b>Do not plant an Asherah tree for yourself.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This makes him liable from the time that it was planted.
 Even if he never worshipped it, he transgresses a negative commandment for the very planting.
-Do not plant an <i>Asherah</i> tree for yourself; any tree near the altar of Hachem, your God. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This prohibits planting a tree <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>or building a structure on the Temple mount.
+Do not plant an <i>Asherah</i> tree for yourself; any tree near the altar of Adonoy, your God. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This prohibits planting a tree <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>or building a structure on the Temple mount.

 ### passuk 22
 <b>Do not erect for yourself a monument.</b> A single-stone monument <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>for sacrificial offerings, even for the sake of Heaven.